 Holosun 507C X2 Warranty Policy

 Holosun provides a limited lifetime warranty for the 507C X2.
 Their customer service is known for being fast and helpful.
 If an attempt to repair an issue doesn't work, they offer a replacement unit.
-It's important to note that this warranty is applicable only to the initial purchaser and cannot be transferred to another person.
-The specific mechanism by which they determine this is not clear.

 Under this warranty, the external components have a lifetime warranty, while the optics are covered for five years, and the light part is covered for three years.